-Running an eatery can often be complicated.
-Restaurants are tightly regulated by state and city authorities.
-Even the most diligent of owners can miss an important rule and end up fined or shut down.
+Restaurant laws and regulations are tightly monitored by state and city authorities.
+Even the most diligent food business owner can miss an important rule and end up with fines or shut downs.

-The laws surrounding your physical space involve the building and renovations.
-Specifically, you need to consider:
+The restaurant laws around your business’ physical space require you to consider:

 - Municipal zoning laws